Migrant moms give birth on Italy rescue ship

 (CNN)Some good news has emerged in the continuing tragedy of Europe's Mediterranean migrant crisis.

-A third baby, a boy, was born one hour after the ship had docked in the Sicilian port of Catania.
-At least one of the three women to have given birth was from Eritrea.
+A third baby, a boy, was born one hour after the ship had docked in the Sicilian port of Catania early Wednesday.
+All of the three women to have given birth are from Eritrea.

 "It was a very emotional moment," Doctor Giulia Marinig, the doctor on board the Dattilo, told CNN.